ashandoak/ashandoak.github.io/README.md

 ## Lecture 1 (Jan.
 10, 2022)

-__Class notes:__ I liked that Dr. Muller has asked everyone to speak in the class - I think this is an important hurdle to get over and helps to encourge more consistent contributions in future classes.
+__Class notes:__ I liked that Dr. Muller has asked everyone to speak in the class - I think this is an important hurdle to get over and helps to encourage more consistent contributions in future classes.
 I elected not to speak in the first class, primarily because I'm not really sure what my story is at this point.
 The parameters around my research project has only really started to become well-formulated in the last month or so, but the specifics of what my role is lack a clear motivation - other that that I need to complete some particular tasks in order to support those over-arching parameters.

 There were plenty of people who stated that their projects were not fully identified yet, and I don't really mind saying this, but I would rather give it a bit more serious thought - knowing that I can make an attempt in lecture 2.
 I did notice in listening to the other pitches that the most interesting were those that had some clear connection to broader issues or research disciplines, or bigger humanist concepts.
 This is something that I think I lack.